jmiranda/openboxes-hugo/content/blog/openboxes-0-8-10-has-been-released.md

 ### **New Email Notification Feature**

 Administrators can now set up users to receive notification emails upon certain transactions or stock conditions.
 Users can elect to receive an email when a shipment ships, when a shipment is received, when items are about to expire, or when items are about to go out of stock.
-If you are interested in receiving notification emails, contact [openboxes@pih.org](mailto:openboxes@pih.org) and we will help you get set up.

 ### **Stock Card > Stock History**

 Stock history can now be collapsed by month and by year.
 This enables users to control what period of time they want to look at in detail, and minimizes scrolling.